 Verification of the authorization and identity of the representative of the legal person submitting the application on behalf of this entity is made in accordance with Chapter.
-3.2.2.4.4, CA / Browser Forum BR:
+3.2.2.4.2 and 3.2.2.4.4, CA / Browser Forum BR:

 CERTSIGN will send a Constructed Email to Domain Contact to confirm that the Applicant is aware of such ownership or control of the domain name.
-The e-mail will be sent to one or more addresses created by using 'admin', 'administrator', 'webmaster', 'hostmaster', or 'postmaster' as the local part, followed by the at-sign ("@"), followed by Authorization Domain Name and it will include a Random Value (generated through technical means, unique in each email).
+The e-mail will be sent to one or more addresses created by using 'admin', 'administrator', 'webmaster', 'hostmaster', or 'postmaster' as the local part, followed by the at-sign ("@"), followed by Authorization Domain Name, or to the domain contact email address, and it will include a Random Value (generated through technical means, unique in each email).